 Visit the Find-A-Classroom section of the main Classrooms page to search for your classroom.

-How do I connect my Apple laptop with USB-C to Zoom in the classroom?
+How do I connect my Apple laptop with USB-C to the classroom?

 You will need an Apple USB-C adapter with USB and HDMI ports.
 Watch our video here detailing how to connect: